-- Starting from burner slide reflector through tube hanger until end stops against drawband coupler.
-Nearest the burner, attach reflector end cap to with 4 sheet metal screws. - Adjust position of reflector supports so that reflector is held level and parallel with heat tube.
-Where possible, position one support at overlapped ends of reflectors. - Using same procedure, continue to install reflector sections until entire system is complete.
-Make sure each reflector section is overlapped a minimum of 1 -2" and secured as outlined on page 13. - 4.
+Starting from burner end, slide reflector through tube hanger until end stops against drawband coupler.
+Attach reflector end cap (downstream of burner drawband coupler) with 8 sheet metal screws.

+- Adjust position of reflector supports so that reflector is held level and parallel with heat tube.
+Where possible, position one hanger at overlapped ends of reflectors. - Using same procedure, continue to install reflector sections until entire system is complete.
+Make sure each reflector section is overlapped a minimum of 1 -2" and secured as outlined on page 16. - 4.
 When last section of reflector has been installed, inspect heat tube and reflector assembly as follows: - a.
 Check to be sure all heat tubes are straight and in line.
 Adjust suspension when necessary. - b.
 Make sure all radiant tube joints are properly aligned, sealed, and secured. - c.
 Check all heat tube suspension points, clamps, turnbuckles, lock nuts, etc. are in place and tight.
 All suspension chain should be hanging straight down. - d.
 Check all reflector joints for minimum 1 2" overlap. - e.
 Overlapped joints are secured with sheet metal screws.
-Make sure expansion joint is in every straight run - see page 13. - f.
+Make sure expansion joint is in every straight run see page 16.

+- f.
 Check all reflector hangers and supports for location and make sure reflectors are straight and in line. - g.
 Make sure all combination hanger hooks are closed.